hpe-dev-incubator/hpe-dev-portal/content/blog/open-sourcing-workshops-on-demand-part-5-create-a-workshop.md

     ```

 `Note: The available trace under ~/.mail/from will detail the different steps of the action and allow you to troubelshoot any issue.`

-* A﻿ set of notebooks that will be used by the student:

- * Containing instructions cells in markdown and run code cells leveraging the relevant kernel.
-If you are not familiar with Jupyter notebooks, a simple [101 workshop](https://developer.hpe.com/hackshack/workshop/25) is available in our Workshops-on-Demand 's catalog.

-A workshop should have with at least :

-* 0-ReadMeFirst.ipynb
-* 1-WKSHP-LAB1.ipynb
-* 2-WKSHP-LAB2.ipynb
-* 3-WKSHP-Conclusion.ipynb
-* LICENCE.MD
-* A pictures folder (if any screenshot is required in lab instructions)
-* A README.md (0-ReadMeFirst.ipynb in md format)
-* wod.yml ( for database injection)

 When all tests have validated the workshop, it can follow the move to prod cycle.